-Maron's films have screened at Sundance, Berlin International Film Festival, Documenta, SXSW, Outfest, Tribeca Film Festival, New Museum, Anthology Film Archives, The Jewish Museum, Yerba Buena Center for the Arts, Tensta konstahll, and Queens Museum.
+Hedia Maron's short films have screened at Sundance Film Festival, Berlinale, Documenta, SXSW, Outfest, New Museum, Anthology Film Archives, The Jewish Museum, Yerba Buena Center for the Arts, Tensta konstahll, and Queens Museum.

-Maron is in post-production on her first feature film Before Us, a personal documentary that reflects on 1960s counterculture, adoption in North America, and changing family structures.
-Before Us has received funding from Canada Council for the Arts and Toronto Arts Council.
+Maron has just completed her first feature film Before Us, a personal documentary that reflects on 1960s counterculture, adoption in North America, and changing family structures.
+Before Us received funding from Canada Council for the Arts, Toronto Arts Council, and Jerome Foundation.

 Maron's editorial work has been shown in theaters, on television, and at numerous festivals and venues internationally.
 Recent editorial projects include Sanctuary, a documentary about a controversial gun law in Colorado, directed by Brett Story.
-Mary of Ill Fame, directed by Tourmaline and executive produced by Keanu Reeves is currently wrapping post-production, set to be released in 2021.
+Mary of Ill Fame, directed by Tourmaline and executive produced by Keanu Reeves premiered at The Venice Biennale 2022.

 Maron's writing has been published in Triple Canopy.